 - Avoiding medications, including pain medication due to fear of constipation

 Constipation issues should not be taken lightly.
 So, the first thing that seniors should do is talk to their healthcare provider about their issues.
 While there are some over-the-counter laxatives and treatments available, these are not going to get to the root of the issue and determine what is causing regular constipation issues.
-The right healthcare provider will not only help prescribe something to treat the constipation, but help make sure that these issue don’t return again in the future.
+The right healthcare provider will not only help prescribe something to treat constipation, but help make sure that these issues don’t return again in the future.

 Some of the most common causes of constipation in older adults include the following:

 It can be difficult for seniors to want to talk about constipation or to feel comfortable enough discussing it with their caregivers, healthcare providers or loved ones.
 However, seniors need to understand that constipation isn’t normal and it should be treated right away to prevent further issues from happening.
 Seniors should feel comfortable enough with their health care provider to not only talk about potential treatments for their constipation but to discuss dietary and lifestyle changes that can actually help prevent constipation issues from forming in the first place.

 - Kimberly Langdon M.D. is a retired, board-certified obstetrician/gynecologist with 19-years of clinical experience.
 She graduated from The Ohio State University College of Medicine earning Honors in many rotations.
 She then completed her OB/GYN residency program at The Ohio State University Medical Center, earning first-place for her senior research project and placed in the 98th percentile on the national exam for OB/GYN residents in the U.S..